Plot: Jane tries to plan something for her and Tarzan’s first wedding anniversary. A full-episode clip show ensues.

 Jane notices Tarzan acting suspicious so she starts tracking him down with her father and Terk—and holy crap, I just now realized that Jane and her father are speaking with the animals…..

-My embarrassing obliviousness aside, I’ve never seen the series, but is this ever explained at all because her Disney wiki page says nothing about how she and her father acquired this skill.
+My embarrassing obliviousness aside, I’ve never seen the series, but is this ever explained at all?
+Her Disney Wiki page says nothing about how she and her father acquired this skill.
 I mean, I suppose Tarzan may have taught her, but she really learned fluent gorilla and elephant in less than a year?
 That’s even more unbelievable than her learning it period.
 I guess she and her father must’ve been visited by the shaman from The Wild Thornberrys.

 Tarzan and the two diamond hunters arrive at the volcano and start mining diamonds.
 When Tarzan starts deciding which diamond to keep for Jane, one of the pair claims he’s not getting any diamonds and that they’re going to kill him to protect their diamonds since they don’t trust him.
 Jane and her father arrive right as Tarzan is being attacked.

 The two diamond hunters exit the cave but not before blowing the place up to kill Tarzan.
 While their plan failed miserably as they now have no way of retrieving the diamonds either, Tarzan, Jane and the professor survive.
-However, the explosion has caused the volcano to start erupting.
+However, the explosion triggered a volcanic eruption.

 Using a pick and some rope left behind, Tarzan and the others make it out of the cave and through the top, but the magma continues to rise.
 Then we get something completely stupid.
 Tarzan breaks off a piece of stone from the side of the volcano and surfs the magma wave.
 This is so nonsensical even the characters are questioning it.